 The Enslaved People Who Lived on Joel Lane’s Plantation

-At least 43 men, women, and children were held in bondage by Joel Lane over the course of his lifetime.
-At various points in his life, Lane owned anywhere between six and 32 enslaved human beings.
+At least 43 men, women, and children were bought, held, or sold in bondage by Joel Lane over the course of his lifetime.
+An active slaveowner, at various points in his life Lane owned anywhere between six and 32 enslaved human beings.

 This is an area of ongoing research, frequently frustrated by the scarcity of available records.
 No plantation diaries, personal letters, or first-person slave narratives have survived to reveal the details of the lives of Joel Lane’s enslaved people.
 We have learned what we know from a variety of period documents: receipts of purchase or sale, Joel Lane’s will and posthumous inventory, census records, auction ledgers, rental agreements, and accounts by later generations.